Run a scan

 When the NFS/SMB files system is added to the XCP File Analytics GUI, you can start a file system scan to analyze and represent the data.

-From the list of file shares, click the name of the file share to scan.
+From the list of file shares, select the name of the file share to scan.

-The “stat view” and “file distribution” tabs are enabled to allow you to view graphs.
+When the scan is complete the stat view and file distribution tabs are enabled to allow you to view graphs.

 Learn about graphs